TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 <br>

 Is there a spot that was finalized incorrectly?
-Let us [know in the issues](https://github.com/rectorphp/swiss-knife/issues), we'll cover it.
+Create an [issue in the Github](https://github.com/rectorphp/swiss-knife/issues); we'll cover it.

 <br>

 Happy coding!